Chess Mail logo Correspondemce Chess history book

 Recognised by FIDE as the world governing body for correspondence chess: ICCF makes rules, awards titles and runs the most comprehensive and authoritative CC rating list.
 ICCF was founded in 1951 and the legal successor to previous international bodies ICCA and IFSB (pre-WW2 European body).

-ICCF is a true federation of national organisations.
 It published a book about the first 50 years of its activities, ICCF Gold.
+The separate website that used to exist for the ICCF European zone no longer exists.

 Normally you have to pay entry fees to enter ICCF events.
-There are now just two major email CC organisations: IECC and DESC (see below) while IECG is winding up its email activities and switching completely to server play.
+There are now just two major email CC organisations: IECC and DESC (see below) since IECG wound up its activities at the end of 2010.

-International Email Chess Club (IECC) * NB: URL CHANGE *
+International Email Chess Club (IECC) now moribund>

-International Email Chess Group (IECG)
+International Email Chess Group (IECG) - now closed.

 Back to the top of this page